Skip to main content

 When I say "all my life" (go read the first sentence of the first paragraph in this post) I really mean it.
 I have always had an interest in birds and wildlife photography.
 My father's hobbie was photography (not wildlife, but general artistic photography) and he was pretty good at it.
 I remember having his compact camera borrowed when I was 10 years old, together with an expensive roll of film, and going to my hometown club, to try taking photos of birds in the forest.
 I remember some of the birds I photographed that day, including a Tropical Screech-Owl in a roosting site, but I also remember the huge disapointment when I saw the photos after they were developed: the birds on them didn't cover even 5% of the entire image... it was a (fairly cheap) compact camera.
 Then I learned about the existence of reflex cameras, and that with a 300mm or more, I would be able to reach these birds.
 And then I learned about their price... and that was the end of it (I was 10 years old, and my family could not afford such an expensive hobby for one of its members).
 And the issue was forgotten for a long time, but it came back when I was 23 years old, and spent half year attending an internship in Israel.
 My father again lent me a camera, this time a Panasonic Lumix DMC-FZ8, with a 12x optical zoom, which provided a much better reach than the no-zoom compact camera I used in the 90's.
 With this camera I re-discovered bird and wildlife (and landscape, and people) photography, and in fact, thanks to this I got reconnected with birding, which at the time was a hobby that I wasn't giving priority.
 Probably this is what triggered, three years after it, my desire to become a professional wildlife photographer.

 I don't know how far I will make it, but here I'm sharing with you my first few photos, shot in the last week of September and the first of October 2025, and developed last week, in my first ever approach to photo processing (so, don't be too rough please!).
-I will make a new blog entry with a selection of my photos, as I develop them.
+I will make a new blog entry with a selection of my photos, as I develop them (check it our here).

 My very first ones: